The Euler-Bernoulli limit of thin brittle linearized elastic beams: The space and Korn's inequality

 \begin{proof} We assume without loss of generality that $h=1$ (by rescaling) and that $A_{z'},b_{z'} = 0$.
 This is achieved by replacing $w_h$ with $w_h(x) - A_{z'}x - b_{z'}$, which has the same jump set and elastic strain.
 We will write $w=w_h$ since $h=1$.
 We also assume that $z'> z$.

 We show that there are three pairs $(p_i,q_i)\in Q_z \times Q_{z'}$, $i=1,2,3$, such that

 If we can make sure that the three pairs are in general position, Lemmas \ref{lemma: line determinant} and \ref{lemma: determinant 2d} yield the upper bounds on $|A_z|, |b_z|$.
 See Figure \ref{fig: bridge} for a visual sketch.
-We first show how to construct the first two pairs, where $p_i - q_i \| e_1$:
+We first show how to construct the first two pairs, where $(p_i - q_i) \| e_1$ (the notation $v \| w$ means that the vectors $v,w\in \R^2$ are linearly dependent):